StressarN/VibeProxy-Linux/README.md

 <a href="https://github.com/automazeio/vibeproxy"><img alt="Star this repo" src="https://img.shields.io/github/stars/automazeio/vibeproxy.svg?style=social&amp;label=Star%20this%20repo&amp;maxAge=60" style="max-width: 100%;"></a></p>
 </p>

-**Stop paying twice for AI.** VibeProxy is a beautiful native macOS menu bar app that lets you use your existing Claude Code, ChatGPT, **Gemini**, and **Qwen** subscriptions with powerful AI coding tools like **[Factory Droids](https://app.factory.ai/r/FM8BJHFQ)** – no separate API keys required.
+**Stop paying twice for AI.** VibeProxy is a native Linux desktop application that lets you use your existing Claude Code, ChatGPT, **Gemini**, and **Qwen** subscriptions with powerful AI coding tools like **[Factory Droids](https://app.factory.ai/r/FM8BJHFQ)** – no separate API keys required.

 Built on [CLIProxyAPI](https://github.com/router-for-me/CLIProxyAPI), it handles OAuth authentication, token management, and API routing automatically.
 One click to authenticate, zero friction to code.

 > [!IMPORTANT]
-> **NEW: Gemini and Qwen Support! 🎉** VibeProxy now supports Google's Gemini AI and Qwen AI with full OAuth authentication.
+> **Gemini and Qwen Support! 🎉** VibeProxy supports Google's Gemini AI and Qwen AI with full OAuth authentication.
 Connect your accounts and use Gemini and Qwen with your favorite AI coding tools!

 > [!IMPORTANT]
-> **NEW: Extended Thinking Support! 🧠** VibeProxy now supports Claude's extended thinking feature with dynamic budgets (4K, 10K, 32K tokens).
+> **Extended Thinking Support! 🧠** VibeProxy supports Claude's extended thinking feature with dynamic budgets (4K, 10K, 32K tokens).
 Use model names like `claude-sonnet-4-5-20250929-thinking-10000` to enable extended thinking.
 See the [Factory Setup Guide](FACTORY_SETUP.md#step-3-configure-factory-cli) for details.

 <p align="center">
 <br>